ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step06.md

 # Lab: Use a Library

+In this lab you will learn how to:

+* install third party libraries
+* integrate the third party libraries into your application
+* model the data required by your application
+* mock up the interface of your application

 **Remember to start a new feature branch in git!!**

 ## Install the Library

 It is often useful to use third party libraries.
 For this application, we will use a library of <a href="https://github.com/kensodemann/kws-weather-widgets" target="_blank">weather related components</a> that I created and published on NPM.
 Many useful JavaScript libraries are availble via NPM and are available for use in your application.

-To instatll my weathr component library: `npm install kws-weather-widgets`
+To instatll my weather component library: `npm install kws-weather-widgets`

 The library is installed in `node_modules` and your `package.json` file is updated to reflect the new dependency: